Get Rid Of Ant Problems | Ant Removal Specialists

 Worker ants will frequently enter dwellings foraging for food, particularly sweet substances.
 While not a risk to human health, they can be present in sufficient numbers to cause a nuisance.
 The ants will almost certainly be coming from several nests so locating one nest and destroying that will have a limited effect.

-Prior to treatment the effected areas should be cleaned, any cupboards emptied & toys, pets etc removed from the area.
-Insecticides work more effectively on clean dust free surfaces.
+Prior to treatment, the affected areas should be cleaned, any cupboards emptied and toys, pets, etc. removed from the area.
+Insecticides work more effectively on clean dust-free surfaces.

-We treat the infested and surrounding areas with one (or all) of the following insecticide sprays: Demand CS’* which contains Lambda-cyhalothrin, HSE Number 6287 and made by Sorex, Ficam w which contains the insecticide Bendiocarb or K-Othrine WG250, HSE Number 5390 which contains deltamethrin 25%.
+We treat the infested and surrounding areas with one (or all) of the following insecticide sprays: Effect Microtech CS’* which contains Permethrin, HSE Number 6287 and made by Sorex, Ficam w which contains the insecticide Bendiocarb or K-Othrine WG250, HSE Number 5390 which contains deltamethrin 25%.
 As well or instead of these baits may have been used.
-These will be either Digrain Ant Gel & is made my Lodi & contains Permethrin or Advion Ant Gel which contains Indoxacarb.
+These will be either Digrain Ant Gel and is made by Lodi and contains Permethrin or Advion Ant Gel which contains Indoxacarb.
 These insecticides are the most modern insecticide available.
 Ficam may also be used in a powder formulation called Ficam D*.
-All insecticides are biodegradable, almost odourless, non tainting & do not corrode or stain.
+All insecticides are biodegradable, almost odourless, non-tainting and do not corrode or stain.

-The outside as well as inside areas would have been sprayed as the nests are usually outside but the insects may swarm or forage for food inside.
+The outside, as well as inside areas, would have been sprayed as the nests are usually outside but the insects may swarm or forage for food inside.
 A band of insecticide has been sprayed around windows, doors and walls to keep them out.
-The ants walk overthe treated areas and return to the nest touching other ants and larvae with their contaminated bodies which passes on enough insecticide to kill the nest(s).
+The ants walk over the treated areas and return to the nest touching other ants and larvae with their contaminated bodies which pass on enough insecticide to kill the nest(s).
 This may take up to 2 weeks (if treatment is carried out before April or in cold weather the activity may continue sporadically for up to 6 weeks), immediate improvement is always noticeable but do not wash down or vacuum treated areas for at least 2 months.
-Washing & vacuuming will break down the insecticides.
+Washing and vacuuming will break down the insecticides.
 The baits work in a similar fashion but may take slightly longer to work.